Custom Module

 A module is a package of reusable functionalities.
 It can be integrated into your Medusa application without affecting the overall system.
 You can create a module as part of a plugin.

-Learn more about modules in .
+Learn more about modules in this documentation.

 To create a module: